top of page

 e2_edited.jpg

-NGOs shed light on the plight of child domestic workers in Addis Ababa, revealing that a staggering 84 percent of these workers are girls.
-Tragically, many of these young girls suffer from sexual abuse inflicted upon them by their male employers.
-Moreover, over one-third of these girls are deprived of an education, as they are forced to work exhausting 11-hour days, seven days a week.
-To further exacerbate the situation, almost half of these child domestic workers do not receive any form of monetary compensation, instead working in exchange for basic necessities such as accommodation and food.
+We’re particularly troubled by the plight of child domestic workers in Addis Ababa.
+NGOs report that 84% of these workers are young girls, many of whom suffer from sexual abuse at the hands of male employers.
+Over a third of these girls are deprived of an education, forced instead to work grueling 11-hour days, seven days a week.
+Nearly half receive no monetary compensation, working solely for food and a place to sleep.

 f6.jpg

-The fashion industry has set its sights on making Ethiopia the leading manufacturing hub in Africa for major companies such as PVH Corporation, Gap, J.C.
-Penney and H&M. While this plan may initially seem beneficial for Ethiopia's citizens and economy, a recent study by Paul Barrett, Deputy Director of the NYU Stern Centre for Business and Human Rights, reveals a dark side to Ethiopia's growth.
-The absence of a mandatory minimum wage for the private sector means that Ethiopian garment factory workers receive extremely low salaries.
-Entry-level workers earn an average of £18 per month, which is only 40 percent of the country's average per capita income.
-This is far from enough to cover their basic needs, including food, housing, and transportation.
+The fashion industry is increasingly looking to Ethiopia as a leading manufacturing hub in Africa, attracting major brands like Gap, J.C.
+Penney, and H&M. While this development appears promising for Ethiopia's economy, a recent report by Paul Barrett, Deputy Director of the NYU Stern Center for Business and Human Rights, reveals a troubling reality behind this growth.
+Due to the lack of a legally mandated minimum wage in the private sector, Ethiopian garment workers receive extremely low pay.
+Entry-level workers earn an average of £18 per month—just 40% of the country's per capita income—which is far below what is needed to meet basic living costs, such as food, housing, and transportation.

 bottom of page